 Launched in 2015, South Coast has the capacity to house 15 learners each month with ten teaching site affiliates in Coos and Curry counties.
 Currently, the South Coast has recruited six OHSU graduates for practice.

 Southwestern Oregon Community College, the Oregon Institute of Marine Biology, Southwestern Oregon Community College provide higher education in the area.
-Although the area sustains a variety of forest, agricultural, and fishery resources, the primary natural resource-based economic drivers are timber, fishing, and associated recreation or tourist-based activities.
+The primary natural resource-based economic drivers are timber, fishing, and associated recreation or tourist-based activities.
 In Coos County, 27 percent of jobs are in that sector, 19 percent are in trade, transportation and utilities, and 11 percent are in leisure and hospitality.
 The percentages are similar for Curry County and the Reedsport area.

 - North Bend Medical Center (Coos Bay Tier 4 PCPCH, satellites Tier 3 except Gold Beach, Tier 2)